charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Close proximity to livestock was a vector for new diseases.
 Pizarro's technological advantage over Atahualpa comes as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).

 This brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?

 Let's start with geography.
 Eurasia is the largest continent by far.
-It's also the most temperate, which is good for wild grasses and legumes.
+It also has large and varied temperate regions, ideal for evolving a variety of wild grasses and legumes.
-The other continents are smaller, and their temperate regions are divided by deserts and rainforests.
+The other continents are smaller, with much of their land area devoted to deserts and rainforests.
 As a result, Eurasia has the best selection of wild plant species suitable for domestication as staple crops.

 Wheat, native to the Fertile Crescent, is high in protein and easy to domesticate[^6].